Anthropology | PEOPLES AND CULTURES OF THE MIDDLE EAST

 examinations (mid-terms) will be worth 50 points each for a total of 100

 points.
-The final examination will be comprehensive and worth 100
+The final examination will be comprehensive and worth 100 points.

-on the basis of 200 cumulative points.
+will be determined on the basis of 250 cumulative points.

 Graduate students are expected to complete a term paper in addition to